 Use strong tape, craft glue, or a hot glue gun to attach two twig antennae and a stick, craft dowel, or chopstick you can use as a handle.

 Loving the fun new painting technique and tips?
-Bonnie and her kids, the family team behind Make It Your Own, provide endless inspiration and always have the most creative ideas, so be sure to stop by the amazing site for a visit through the vast collection of kids’ projects!
+Bonnie and her kids, the family team behind Make It Your Own, provide endless inspiration and always have the most creative ideas so be sure to stop by the amazing site for a visit through the vast collection of kids’ projects!

 *A note about affiliate links: We strive to use simple, earth-friendly supplies that can be purchased locally whenever we can, but sometimes we find the best universally available options, a rare eco-friendly find, or a niche product only available on Blick Art Materials, Amazon, Etsy, or Woodpeckers Crafts.
 When included in our supply list, these products are affiliate links, and if you click through to make a purchase we receive a small commission that helps us re-order these supplies!